abiwot/abiwot-kubeadm/load-balancer/README.md

 1. Navigate to $HOME/projects/k8s/abiwot-kubeadm/load-balancer/tools/
 2. Use the bash_create_ssl_selfsigned.sh script to create a full chain
+    1. NOTE: **you create the SSL certs on one LB and then copy those certs to the second LB!!!**
+    2. Copy created certs to secondary LB (same folder locations)
 3. Ensure those certs are in the correct locations for NGINX to use

 ```shell